Acts 2: New Testament references

-Coming of the Holy Spirit on the day of Pentecost (2:1–43)
+Coming of the Holy Spirit on the day of Pentecost (verses 1–43)

 The biblical narrative of Pentecost is given in the second chapter of the Acts of the Apostles.
 Present were about one hundred and twenty followers of Christ (Acts 1:15), all together "in one place" (Acts 2:1), including the Twelve Apostles (i.e. the eleven disciples and Matthias, who had replaced Judas Iscariot), Jesus' mother Mary, various other women disciples and Jesus' brothers (Acts 1:14).
 Their reception of the Holy Spirit and their empowerment to speak in tongues are recounted in Acts 2:1–6: J. Rawson Lumby holds that the "one place" was clearly "the upper room where the Apostles abode, and where the disciples had met for the election of Matthias".

 Verses 1–7

 ¹When the day of Pentecost had come, they were all together in one place. ²And suddenly from heaven there came a sound like the rush of a violent wind, and it filled the entire house where they were sitting. ³Divided tongues, as of fire, appeared among them, and a tongue rested on each of them. ⁴All of them were filled with the Holy Spirit and began to speak in other languages, as the Spirit gave them ability.

 ⁵Now there were devout Jews from every nation under heaven living in Jerusalem. ⁶And at this sound the crowd gathered and was bewildered, because each one heard them speaking in the native language of each. ⁷Then they were all amazed and marveled, saying to one another, "Look, are not all these who speak Galileans?"